 The itinerary below is a sample.
 Hiking times are an average and will vary depending on the group.
 Additionally, lunch and camp sites may change to meet the needs of the group and conditions.

-Before the trek, your guide will meet you at your hotel for an in-depth briefing.
+Before the Peru hiking trail, your guide will meet you at your hotel for an in-depth briefing.
 This provides an opportunity to ask questions and do any last-minute shopping before leaving Cusco.

 We drove for an hour and a half from the city of Cusco to Limatambo, part of the Usutacancha community, in the quiet valley of Sondorf.

 Here our horsemen and horses will be here waiting for us, they are in charge of carrying the equipment along the route.

 We gently begin to ascend the Lechería valley, along to the river of the same name and across fields of crops and livestock.
 The road becomes steeper until you reach a narrow and damp area which gives shelter to a spectacular Queuñas forest, Andean native tree.